alimg/aoe-taunt-bot/README.md

 **botConfig.dataDir**: Data folder location to read supported mp3 files.
 Default is `data`.

 **botConfig.myInstantsEnabled**: The bot supports replaying buttons from `myinstants.com`.
 This feature can be toggled by this config.
 Default is true.

+**botConfig.wikiaCDNEnabled**: The bot supports replaying buttons from `*.fandom.com`'s CDN.
+This feature can be toggled by this config.
+Default is true.